-For preparations intended for multiple applications after reconstitution, dilution or mixing, inuse stability data should be presented.
+For preparations intended for applications after reconstitution, dilution or mixing, and products in multi-dose containers, excluding oral solid dosage forms, in-use stability data should be presented.
+In-use stability studies should cover the practice described in the clinical protocol.
+Relevant parameters should be monitored within the in-use stability studies (e.g. appearance, assay, impurities, visible and sub-visible particles, microbial contamination).
+Shelf life and storage conditions after first opening and/or after reconstitution and/or dilution should be defined.
 These studies are not required if the preparation is to be used immediately after opening or reconstitution and if it can be justified that no negative influence on the quality of the preparation through instabilities is to be expected.

-Additional information for First-in-Human Clinical Trial clinical trials
+Additional information for FIH Clinical Trial

-For First-in-Human Clinical Trial, it should be confirmed that an on-going stability program will be carried out with the relevant batch(es) and, before the start of the clinical trial, at least 1-month stability data under accelerated and long-term storage conditions is available.
+For FIH Clinical Trial, it should be confirmed that an on-going stability program will be carried out with the relevant batch(es) and, before the start of the clinical trial, at least 1-month stability data under accelerated and long-term storage conditions is available.
 The results from these studies should be summarised in a tabulated form.
 Supportive data from development studies should be summarised in a tabular overview.
-An evaluation of the available data and justification of the proposed shelf-life to be assigned to the IMP in the clinical study should be provided.
+An evaluation of the available data and justification of the proposed shelf-life to be assigned to the IP in the clinical study should be provided.